rifflearning/jitsi-meet-mobile/README.md

 # Browser-stats server url for logging browser usage:
 BROWSER_STATS_SERVER_URL=/
 ```
-> **Warning:** *Don't forget to remove `BROWSER_STATS_SERVER_URL` in .env file when deploying to other aws servers without running nodejs-browser-stats server.*
+> **Warning:** *Don't forget to remove `BROWSER_STATS_SERVER_URL` in `.env` file when deploying to other aws instance without running nodejs-browser-stats server.*

-Now we have running nodejs-browser-stats and nginx config, and .env file confugured so you can deploy the app:
+Now we have running nodejs-browser-stats server and nginx config, and .env file confugured so you can deploy the app:
 ```
 make deploy-aws
 ```